Get connected through student organizations

 Institute of Transportation Engineers (ITE)

-MA is a student organization for people interested in Materials Science and Engineering.
+Material Advantage is a student organization for people interested in Materials Science and Engineering.
 The student chapter at UW-Milwaukee is open to any student showing interest in the field and nearly all of our activities are open to all students regardless of membership status.
+We are closely affiliated with the local ASM-Milwaukee chapter.

 National Society of Black Engineers (NSBE)